 The twin sister city of St. Paul has 18 historic districts within the city limits.
 For this memo a representative sample of residential districts will be reviewed since the Summit Avenue project will occur within a mostly residential neighborhood.
 Two residential districts located just south of downtown are located close to each other: Stevens Square and Washburn/Fair Oaks.
 Stevens Square is comprised of apartment buildings and single-family homes constructed during the 1910s and 1920s and is centered around Stevens Square Park.
-It is roughly bounded by 1^{} Avenue South on the west, 17^{} Street East on the north, 3rd Avenue South on the east and Franklin Avenue on the south.
-The neighborhood is significant for its part in the residential development of Minneapolis before World War ${ m L}^{11}$ Washburn/Fair Oaks is comprised of significant residences built at the turn of the century by prominent Minnespolis developers.
-It is roughly bounded by the alley between First Avenue South and Nicollet.
-Avenue on the west, Franklin Avenue on the north, F35W on the east, and 26th Street East on the south.23 side of the street and the bike lane markings next to the parking (Figures 10-11).
-The absence of a lane on the west side indicates this sole bile lane is for two-way traffic.
-The 24° Street East corridor is a two-way, two-lane street with parking on the south side only, an east-bound hike lane next to parking and then a west-bound bite lane on the north side (Figure 12).
-The 26th Street East corridor is a oneway, two-lane street traveling east, with parking on the south for the block between $1^{\#}$ Street and Stevens Avenue and a wide bite lane on the north.
-The bite lane is further divided with diagonal lines and has yellow plastic bollards denoting no vehicular traffic allowed in that lane (Figures 13-14).
+It is roughly bounded by 1st Avenue South on the west, 17th Street East on the north, 3rd Avenue South on the east and Franklin Avenue on the south.
+The neighborhood is significant for its part in the residential development of Minneapolis before World War I.11 Washburn/Fair Oaks is comprised of significant residences built at the turn of the century by prominent Minneapolis developers.
+It is roughly bounded by the alley between First Avenue South and Nicollet Avenue on the west, Franklin Avenue on the north, I-35W on the east, and 26th Street East on the south.12 lane on the west side indicates this sole bike lane is for two-way traffic.
+The 24th Street East corridor is a two-way, two-lane street with parking on the south side only, an east-bound bike lane next to parking and then a west-bound bike lane on the north side (Figure 12).
+The 26th Street East corridor is a oneway, two-lane street traveling east, with parking on the south for the block between 1st Street and Stevens Avenue and a wide bike lane on the north.
+The bike lane is further divided with diagonal lines and has vellow plastic bollards denoting no vehicular traffic allowed in that lane (Figures 13-14).